RiderCogswell/attendance-taker/README.md

 ## Notes

-Originally written by Dixit Jain, I made small changes for speed and ease of use.
+Originally written by a coworker, Dixit Jain, I made small changes for speed and ease of use!

 ## Questions